 • MIER, Samuel, superposed rifle with cap box

-• MILLS, Joseph, percussion conversion "smooth rifle"
+• MILLS, Joseph, percussion conversion "smooth rifle" with octagon-to-round barrel

-• MILLS, Joseph, percussion conversion rifle
+• MILLS, Joseph, percussion conversion rifle with spread-wing eagle inlay

-• OLDHAM, Thomas, percussion rifle
+• OLDHAM, Thomas, percussion rifle with relief carving

-• OLDHAM, Thomas, percussion double rifle
+• OLDHAM, Thomas, percussion double barreled rifle

 • SLONAKER, George, percussion rifle